nao1215/imaging/cmd/gina/README.md

 Available Commands:
-  blur        Blur the image according to sigma bug-report  Submit a bug report at GitHub help        Help about any command resize      Resize image sharpen     Sharpening the image
+  blur        Blur the image according to sigma bug-report  Submit a bug report at GitHub contrast    Adjust the contrast of an image gamma       Adjust the gamma correction of an image help        Help about any command resize      Resize image sharpen     Sharpening the image